-The hill on burn-beaten land with the old Church/Temple This place is situated ten kilometers East of the town Ostersund the province is Jemtland and it is right in the middle of the map of Sweden, but for Swedish conditions it is seen as a Northern region.
+The hill on burn-beaten land with the old Church This place is situated ten kilometers East of the town Östersund in the province Jemtland and it is right in the middle of the map of Sweden, but for Swedish conditions it is seen as a Northern region.

-Busvebacken is an old name of the spot where I and my wife (Jan and Lena Nilsson) have continued the work which once began with my great grandpa Hans Andersson and his wife Brita Jonsdotter/Andersson.
+Busvebacken got its name of the spot at the sixteens century to describe the then still standing wooden church built 400 years earlier at the year 1155.
+Here have I and my wife (Jan and Lena Nilsson) continued the farm development in modern time (just 170 years ago) which once began with my great grandpa Hans Andersson and his wife Brita Jonsdotter/Andersson.
 They left his father´s farm in Kläppe, a neighbur village, to his next brother Lars, and moved to this place in the small village Bringåsen and settled down with their newly born first daughter, Anna.
 It was at midsummer time 1855, and this farm, also called Backen had been out-sourced into uncleared forest land from the old village nucleus a couple of years earlier in a legal land divide.
 It was then bought by Brita´s father, who used it extensively, and at 1855 Brita and Hans inherited it.

 The family grew, the farm grew out with new buildings, cleared fields (about an acre/year) and Hans also went on as a community leader of the very small parish and community of Kyrkås (400 souls) which his father had been before him.
 And that task was later left over to their eldest son "Ante" A. J. Hansson.
 He took over the farm 1887 and he became my grand father.